justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 This talk will cover the following:

-- Overview of what bolt is
+- Overview of what BLT is
 - How to get setup
 - Drupal-VM integration
 - Phing and running the included ./blt.sh tasks